Tools In

 Web Developers

-Decode Base64 images found in HTML source code, CSS stylesheets, and JavaScript files to inspect the actual image content and verify it's correct.
+Decode Base64 images found in HTML source, stylesheets, and code files to inspect the actual content and check that the right image is embedded.

 API Developers

-Decode Base64 image strings from API responses and webhook payloads to visually verify the image data before writing parsing logic.
+Decode Base64 image strings from data responses and webhook payloads to visually verify the image data before writing your parsing logic.

 QA Engineers

-Decode Base64 screenshots and image attachments from automated test reports, error logs, and bug tracking API responses.
+Decode Base64 screenshots and image attachments from automated test reports, error logs, and bug-tracking submissions.

 Database Administrators

-View images stored as Base64 text strings in database columns.
-Paste the field value to see the actual image without writing a decoder script.
+View images stored as Base64 text strings in database fields.
+Paste the value to see the actual image without writing a decoder script.

 Email Developers

-Decode Base64-embedded images from HTML email source code to verify they render correctly and identify broken or missing images.
+Decode Base64-embedded images from email source code to verify they render correctly and identify broken or missing graphics.

 Security Researchers